 - You will need to extend your I-20 and withdraw your OPT application as soon as possible.
 Please contact Bechtel to discuss the withdrawal procedure.
 A withdrawal takes 1-2 months to be approved by USCIS.
-You cannot reapply for OPT using your new Summer graduation date until the withdrawal has been approved.
+You cannot reapply for OPT using your new graduation date until the withdrawal has been approved.

 What happens if I can't find a job once my OPT starts?

 Students on OPT have 90 days of unemployment they can use while looking for a job.
 Some students find volunteer employment to stop the clock.
 Keep in mind all employment or volunteering must be in your field of study and at least 20 hours per week.

 Can I work outside the US for a short time while on OPT?

 The rule of thumb here is that OPT is meant for you to stay in the U.S. and work.
 The longer you are outside the U.S. the more likely it will be that you get challenged by a CBP officer at the port of entry as to why you are entering the U.S. and using OPT if you've been away for so long.
 This is one of those "common sense" criteria.
 Two weeks sounds reasonable.
 More than that be prepared with documentation at the port of entry to back-up an explanation as to why you need OPT and what you were doing outside the U.S. for so long.

 Students currently participating in OPT, including STEM OPT, may work remotely if their employer has an office outside of the United States or the employer can assess student engagement using electronic means.